jdb175/BioViz-Tree/README.md

 * The weight of each attribute can be changed, and the tree regenerated.
 	* Users can reconfigure the clustering to see how the resulting tree will change, and see which configurations lead to the most significant or correct clusterings.

+## Running it
+Open index.html in a modern web browser.